dladd/pyFormex/sphinx/intro.rst

 License and Disclaimer
 ======================

-is ©2004-2008 Benedict Verhegghe
+|pyformex| is ©2004-2008 Benedict Verhegghe

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public Licensehttp://www.gnu.org/licenses/gpl.html as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-Full details of the license are available in appendix :ref:`cha:license`, in the file COPYING included with the distribution and under the Help->License item of the Graphical User Interface.
+Full details of the license are available in appendix :ref:`sec:license`, in the file COPYING included with the distribution and under the Help->License item of the Graphical User Interface.